gracefulgracey/Foline_Supermart/README.md

 #### 8. Order #: A unique identifier for each sales transaction.
 This helps in distinguishing and referencing individual transactions.
 #### The dataset is structured to facilitate a detailed analysis of sales performance, allowing for comparisons across different dimensions such as product type, salesperson, and region.
 This structure is essential for identifying key trends, evaluating performance metrics, and making informed business decisions.
 ### TOOLS/SKILLS USED
-The analysis of the provided sales data for January 2013 was conducted using the following tools:
+The analysis of the provided sales data for January 2011 to 2013 was conducted using the following tools:
 ### Microsoft Excel:
 - Data Entry and Cleaning: The raw sales data was initially entered into Excel.
 Excel's powerful data manipulation capabilities were used to clean and prepare the data, ensuring accuracy and consistency.
 - Data Organization: The data was organized into a structured table format, with clear headers and categorized fields, making it easy to manage and analyze.